kiukairor/crdp/README.md

+# CRDP
+This project is meant to deploy a CRDP workload in a K8s cluster.
+Along the way:
+- the CRDP deployment will be exposed via a Gateway API.
+This Gateway API will be exposed to the outside world as a NodePort.
+- Calls to CRDP will be performed through this Gateway API
+- We are using the Nginx Gateway Fabric here as the Gateway API; feel free to change it.
+- In the authorised mode, calls to CRDP will authorised through Keycloak IDP; feel free to use any other OIDC supporting IDP (not implemented yet)

 # Important Note
-This is intended as demo/poc only; some bad practises are followed here
+This is intended as demo/poc only; some bad practises are followed here.

 # Usage
 0. Create a namespace where CRDP objects will be deployed.